The Division of Nutrition Therapy at Cincinnati Children’s provides several services for children admitted into the hospital.

 When the admitting nurse identifies a patient as breastfeeding, an international board-certified lactation consultant (IBCLC) visits the mother to assess her needs.
 If a consult is needed or ordered by the physician, the IBCLC provides a complete lactation assessment and plan.
 A lactation consultant continues to monitor the needs of the breastfeeding dyad (the mother and baby) until the infant’s discharge.

-The food delivery program at Cincinnati Children’s, named “Room Service,” is designed to improve patient satisfaction and oral intake by providing desired food selections from 6:30 am to 10 pm at the main campus and 6:30 am to 7 pm at the Liberty Campus.
+The food delivery program at Cincinnati Children’s, called “Room Service,” is designed to improve patient satisfaction and oral intake by providing desired food selections anytime from 6:30 am to 10 pm at the main campus and 6:30 am to 7 pm at the Liberty Campus.
 The menu is carefully designed and consists of healthy food choices and kid-friendly food items.
 Patients on specialized diets receive assistance from the clinical staff in the Division of Nutrition Therapy.